How to Compare Tiny Home Builders in NSW (2026)

 NSW builders typically offer:

-• Tiny houses on wheels (THOWs).
-Popular for flexibility and avoiding some planning restrictions, though council approval questions remain.
+- Tiny houses on wheels (THOWs).
+Built for mobility, while placement, occupancy and council approval questions remain.

 Sydney vs regional NSW